Feb. 23, 2016Improving author value through reader insights data

 The challenge is now structuring the publishing company for this change.
 This process is something we at Pubfront can help you with.
 Get in touch if you would like to learn more on how we can help you.

 At Pubfront, we help publishers and media companies with their online strategy.
-We can help you with everything from tailoring a unique ecommerce platform, to helping you engage your online visitors and followers.
+We can help you with everything from tailoring a unique book service with white-label ebook and audiobook apps, to helping you engage your online visitors and followers.
 Pubfront has a dedicated team of experts that can help you build the perfect online solution for your business.
 Let’s get in touch!